-SG has engaged BlackRock Solutions to perform an independent assessment of its legacy assets on a quarterly basis1.
-BlackRock Solutions' Held-to-Maturity (HTM) valuation of the Banking Book was EUR 1.8 billion greater than Societe Generale's Q2 11 market valuation^{1,2}.
-BlackRock Solutions' assumptions are based on Q2 11 fundamental information; BlackRock Solutions does not expect substantial variance in HTM valuations in Q3 11 despite market volatility.
+In June of last year, Societe Generale has engaged Blackrock Solutions' to perform an independent assessment of its legacy assets on a quarterly basis: Blackrock Solutions' Q2 11 intrinsic valuation of the Banking Book is EUR 1.8bn greater than Societe Generale's own valuations.
+Blackrock Solutions' assumptions are based on Q2 11 market information, but Blackrock Solutions does not expect substantial variance in valuations in Q3 11 despite market volatility.